COMPLIANCE STATEMENT – MODERN SLAVERY ACT 2015

 This statement is made pursuant to S.54, Part 6 of the Modern Slavery Act 2015 and the requirement for certain businesses to provide disclosure concerning their efforts to address issues of modern slavery and human trafficking in their own operations and in their supply chain.

-Donnelley Financial Solutions Inc (DFIN) is a global service provider and accordingly has a duty to operate its business in an ethical fair and responsible manner.
-DFIN operates an information technology and service based business and considers that the risk that any form of bonded labour, child labour, forced labour, slavery, trafficking or workplace abuse (“Modern Slavery and Related Human Rights Abuses”) exists within its supply chain is low.
+Donnelley Financial Solutions, Inc (‘’DFIN’’) is a global risk and compliance solutions company with a duty to operate its business in an ethical, fair and responsible manner.
+DFIN provides software as a service (SaaS) products, software-enabled services (SeS), print, and compliance services related to US Securities and Exchange Commission regulations to companies in capital and investment markets.
+Therefore, DFIN consider that the risk of any form of bonded labour, child labour, forced labour, slavery, trafficking or workplace abuse (“Modern Slavery and Related Human Rights Abuses”) existing within its supply chain is low.

 Structure, business and supply chains

-Eradicating Modern Slavery and Related Human Rights Abuses in our supply chain is essentially our suppliers’ responsibility however DFIN has undertaken the following actions:
+Given the nature of DFIN’s business, eradicating Modern Slavery and Related Human Rights Abuses in our supply chain is essentially our suppliers’ responsibility.
+However, we continue to be mindful of any possible risks and take the following measures:

 - Strategic Approach: DFIN’s long term strategic goals include: